 Older adults usually develop functional decline when they are hospitalized due to some medical illness.
-It can also be caused by other parameters related to hospitalization, such as reduced physical activity, extended bed rest, and inappropriate use of devices that restrict their mobility, such as intravenous lines and indwelling catheters.
-Also See: Resuming a Normal Life After Your Surgery with In-Home Care Service
+It can also be caused by other parameters related to hospitalization, such as reduced physical activity, extended bed rest, and inappropriate use of devices that restrict mobility, such as intravenous lines and indwelling catheters.

-People often miss the signs of functional decline in their loved ones because they don’t know exactly what to look for.
+People often miss the elderly decline signs in their loved ones because they don’t know exactly what to look for.
 To prevent this from happening, if you have an older adult in your home, you should make a conscious effort to track and monitor the changes in their functional abilities.
-Read more: How to Take Care of Your Aging Parents at Home

 One of the most straightforward strategies is to note the things your loved one has difficulty with over a week or month.
 The main advantage of this approach is it helps you compare the functioning of your loved one over time.